mishrapiyush30/autosense/README.md

 - Python 3.10+
 - Docker and Docker Compose
-- OpenAI API key (optional, for LLM features)
+- **OpenAI API key** (required for agent functionality)

+> **Note**: The ReAct agent requires an OpenAI API key to function.
+If you don't have one, you can still use the search endpoints, but the `/agent` endpoint will return fallback responses.

 ### 1. Clone and Setup